 Dengue fever can be just like a really bad case of the flu.
 However, there are deadly complications, which include dengue hemorrhagic fever and dengue shock syndrome.
 Also, it can take weeks to recover from.

 Even when not considering the general risks, mosquitoes make life somewhat uncomfortable and annoying.
 They like dark places and seem to hide in clothes.
+Here are some annoying mosquito related scenarios.

 - Opening your bag and a dozen mosquitoes fly out.